 In the last two or three years, I’ve done a lot of research into long-lasting companies, long-lasting fitness and long-lasting ‘change‘ in general.

-Some books that come highly recommended in terms of finding long-term success, that far outweigh (in terms of practicality) that of most so-called, ‘self-help’ books, are books that feature some long-term studies and mostly pattern observations, within long-term successes.
+There are some books that come highly recommended in terms of finding long-term success, that far outweigh (in terms of practicality) what you're bound to find in most ‘self-help’ books.
+These are books that feature some long-term studies and mostly pattern observations, within long-term successes.

 Jim Collins, in the book, Built to Last refers to what I’m talking about as BHAG or Big Hairy Audacious Goal.